Minimax and adaptive estimation of general linear functionals under sparsity: Example

 \item \textit{Comparison with existing results:} The homogeneous case has been studied previously under Gaussian noise, for both nonadaptive \cite{collier2017minimax} and adaptive estimation \cite{collier2018optimal}.
-For comparison, we set $\al = 2$, and consider the sub-Gaussian noise class ${\cal G}_{2,\tau}$ for any $\tau>0$: the rates in \Cref{eq:homogeneous case} show that the optimal rates remain the same as under Gaussian noise.
+For comparison, we set $\al = 2$, and consider the sub-Gaussian noise class ${\cal G}_{2,\tau}$ for any $\tau>0$; \Cref{eq:homogeneous case} shows that the optimal rates remain the same as under Gaussian noise.

 \item \textit{Comparison of symmetric and non-symmetric noise:} For the non-symmetric noise setting, the \textit{asymmetric lower bound} in \Cref{thm: exponential lower} matches the minimax rate $\Phi_{\rm o}(s;\mathbf{1}_d)$ (restricted to symmetric noise) when $s \lesssim \sqrt{d}/\log^{2/\al} d$.
 Therefore, our analysis is sharp for $s \lesssim \sqrt{d}/\log^{2/\al} d$ and $s\gtrsim \sqrt{d}$, but there remains a logarithmic gap between the upper and lower bounds in the narrow intermediate regime $\sqrt{d}/\log^{2/\al} d \lesssim s \lesssim \sqrt{d}$, which presents an interesting direction for future research.
 Comparing $\Phi_{\rm o}(s;\mathbf{1}_d)$ and $\Phi_{\rm ns}(s;\mathbf{1}_d)$, we observe that the absence of symmetry in the noise distribution increases the minimax rate from $s^2 \log^{2/\al}(1+d^{\al/2}/s^\al)$ to $s^2 \log^{2/\al} d$, which differs only by a logarithmic factor. \end{itemize}